pavel-maltsev/IBM-Cloud-Pak-for-Data/CP4D Generic/Deployment of Product Master/Product_Master_Deployment.md

 IBM Product Master integrates with IBM Knowledge Catalog service for the metadata management purposes.
 This integration is optional.

-For this specific excersise I'm using the previously deployed IKC service with all additional options set to 'true' and the 'small' tier configuration.
+For this specific excersise I'm using the previously deployed IKC service with all additional options set to `true` and the `small` tier configuration.
 But the minimum configuration is also supported.

 # Creation and configuration of Catalog and user token on IKC